Rims-1766/CertiGen/README.md

 - New passwords are stored as hashes.
 - Existing plain-text passwords continue to work once and are automatically upgraded to hashed passwords after successful login.
 - Email notifications require valid Gmail credentials and App Passwords.

+## Note
+- If you want to generate the certificates, a demo excel file of the participants is already in frontend folder, use that kindly

+                                                                                    DEVELOPED BY VENKATA LALITH KARTHEEK VUPPULURI